 For some people, tackling a job like rotating your tires is an easy DIY task.
 But for the rest of us, the least we can do is make sure the tires are at the right PSI.
 Keeping them properly inflated will allow them to last longer.
 And rather than going to the dealership or a specialty tire store when your tires need to be replaced, consider checking out deals at your local warehouse store instead.

 How many times have you sat outside a coffee shop, grocery store, or even a friends’ house with your car idling?
 Turn your car off next time!
 Not only will it save you money, but it’s also better for the environment.
 And that’s a real win/win.

 That being said, it may seem like every time you turn around your car needs something.
 Just remember: keeping up with necessary maintenance may cost you right now, but you’ll save in the long term.

-*Though we’re confident in our predictions and prices, they’re not guaranteed.
+* Prices aren’t guaranteed.
 Gas prices are influenced by many factors and savings will vary.